Respect isn’t just a classic song—it’s what your business deserves, every day. But are you giving your business the respect it deserves?

 It’s up to you to oversee how your customers and fans conduct themselves while they’re under your brand roof.
 If your audience is more kerfuffle than kapow-I-love-ya, it may be time to rein them in and establish some basic expectations for human behavior.

-A comment policy is rarely a bad idea.
+For instance, a comment/suggestion policy is rarely a bad idea for an online platform.
 This can go at the end of every blog post above the comments section, stating what is and is not acceptable behavior for your site visitors.
 It’s your home—don’t let someone waltz in and do their business in the middle of your business.
 Comment moderation isn’t a bad idea, either.
 When folks decide to comment on your blog, you can put in profanity filters and other filters that trap comments that include links or curse words from appearing automatically.

 You can’t arbitrarily apply standards if you’re going to go to the trouble of having them.
 My blog and Facebook audience know that disagreements are welcome, as long as they’re done respectfully.
 But when you see bad behavior, you may want to kindly call it out.
 Explain the sticking point, and ask for something different in the future.
 If it keeps happening, you should consider putting the hammer down and giving the troublemakers the heave-ho.
 This is your house, so keep it nice for the community.